Roland-Sankara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 4-lastlines
 This script displays the last 10 lines of the /etc/passwd file.This is by the help of the tail command.

+### 5-firstlines
+This scrit displays the fist 10 lines of the /etc/passwd file.
+Uses the head command